 In the Book of Revelation, there are several series of seven, of which the most important are the seven seals, the seven trumpets, and the seven bowl plagues.
 The first four of each of these series of seven are general and non-specific and should not be individually interpreted.
 But the last three in each series represent very specific historical events and are individually interpreted.
 This approach is justified as follows:

-Revelation describes the creation as composed of four elements; the earth, the sea and the waters and the heavens (Rev 14:7).
+Revelation describes the creation as composed of four elements; the earth, the sea, the waters, and the heavens (Rev 14:7).
 Both the first four trumpets and the first four plagues target those four components of man’s environment and in the same sequence (Rev 8:7-8, 10, 12; 16:2-4, 8).
 These trumpets and plagues, therefore, are understood as various plagues that will fall on man’s total environment.

 The second seal is a great sword that men would slay one another (Rev 6:4).
 The third horse brings famine (Rev 6:5-6).
 The fourth seal includes both.

-The first four seals, trumpets and plagues are, therefore, understood as worldwide and as ‘highly figurative’, by which is meant that not each object or event should be separately interpreted.
+The first four seals, trumpets, and plagues are, therefore, understood as worldwide and as ‘highly figurative’, meaning that not each object or event should be separately interpreted.
 But the fifth, sixth, and seventh in each series represent very specific historical events and should be individually interpreted.

 In Revelation 5, Jesus receives a scroll sealed with seven seals (Rev 5:1, 7).
 In Revelation 6 to 8, He breaks the seals one by one.
 Each seal results in dramatic events on earth.

 In Revelation 8 to 11, seven angels blow seven trumpets, each with dramatic consequences on earth.